 Progression in the doctoral program requires that students successfully pass a comprehensive examination.
-The comprehensive evaluation should be completed prior to completion of the Research Proposal course.
+The comprehensive evaluation should be completed prior to enrollment in the Research Proposal course.
+Students must have committee members approved by the program director in the semester prior to comprehensive exams.